 Qualifications

-A relevant degree in a biological or environmental science discipline is often required.
-The following degree subjects may increase your chances:
+A relevant degree in a biological, environmental science or educational discipline is often required.
+The following degree subjects in particular may be helpful:

 • agriculture